From Rust Dev to ZK Engineer: Halo2 1:1 Mentoring

 Rust toolchain and a code editor.

-Yes, full repo access.
-All examples, homework assignments, and the final project template.
+Yes.
+Full repo access is included.
+All examples, homework assignments, and the final project template are there.

 Weekly 1:1 session with me (8 sessions total).
 Then homework you do at your own pace (4-6h).
-Priority Q&A on Discord whenever you’re stuck.
-Schedule within 6 months.
-Recordings available.
+Priority Q&A on Discord between sessions.
+Your 2 extra sessions you book within 6 months.
+Recordings are available.

 zkSecurity is great documentation.
 This is structured 1:1 mentoring with live sessions, code review, and accountability.
-Structured formats with live sessions and homework have significantly higher completion rates than self-paced alternatives.
+The difference is a live session and someone reviewing your code, instead of reading docs alone.

 Yes.
 ZK proofs are used in identity verification, private voting, supply chain, and compliance.
 The math and engineering skills transfer.
-This course focuses on the proving system itself, not on a specific blockchain.
+This mentoring focuses on the proving system itself, not on a specific blockchain.

 14-Day Full Refund